 Soho hipsters love the chicken tacos and refined decor at La Esquina (“the corner”) on Kenmare Street– one of the few places to get authentic tiny tacos in SoHo.
 With a cool tequila bar in the basement, this popular Mexican restaurant draws crowds from all over the city.
 Also, it’s a little more upscale than typical Mexican food joints elsewhere in the city– but then again, it is Soho.
 (They also have locations in Midtown and UES.)

 Regardless of the polished decor, the tacos here maintain a humble come-hither deliciousness that makes it clear from the jump that the chefs at La Esquina know what they’re doing.
 The rotisserie pulled chicken tacos, the Bistec con Queso (rib eye) tacos, and the Barbacoa (lamb shoulder) tacos are the most unique offerings on the menu.
-However, our favorite tacos are the Hongos— grilled Maitake mushroom tacos with corn mole, queso fresco, roasted pepitas, salsa roja, and cilantro.
-Order a few to share, and you’ll realize with each bite why they are so unique.
-(Those roasted pepitas add such a nice crunch!)
-Also, the understated aquacate (avocado) tacos are delightful, which makes La Esquina a good spot for vegetarians and carnivores, alike.
+Our favorite tacos are the Hongos— grilled Maitake mushroom tacos with corn mole, queso fresco, roasted pepitas, and salsa roja.
+However, the understated aquacate (avocado) tacos are delightful, which makes La Esquina a good spot for vegetarians and carnivores, alike.

 The tacos al pastor at Taco Mix in East Harlem showcase all that is wonderful about slow-roasted, marinated pork.
 This small, no-frills taco joint specializes in fairly priced tacos al pastor served with a dash of pineapple in fresh, warm tortillas.
 While they’re mostly popular as a take-out spot, Taco Mix has a small, unassuming counter that is always busy into the wee hours of the night.
 (They’re open all day until 12:40 AM, which is a weirdly specific time, I know.)